Rhema University: University library

 The university library houses multimedia learning and research resources including articles, textbooks, journals and published papers that are available in hard and soft copies.
 The university also has a virtual library service that collates resources from publishers and provides access to Rhema University students and faculty within the university computer network.
 The web based eLibrary is accessible by students and faculty at all times.

 The university farm

 As part of its effort to foster learning, entrepreneurship and research in the agricultural field, Rhema University set up a farm focusing on crops, livestock and a poultry.
 The university farm is also part of the University Ventures, producing processed food for the consumption of students and the general public.

-Rhema University Hospital
+Rhema University Teaching Hospital

 The university currently houses an emergency unit, a surgery unit, a specialist eye clinic and more, catering for Rhema University students and the general public.
 The university is currently equipping the Living Word Mission Hospital with dialysis units towards its determination to transform the hospital into a Teaching Hospital as the university plans to open programs in Medical Sciences.